maxbalan/AnyMapper/README.md

 ```

 ## List Transformation
-when transforming a list, you have the flexibility to transform the structure of the elements in the list, the same way you have it during a map transformation, next to the `destination` field you need to specify `type: list`
+when transforming a list, you have the flexibility to transform the structure of the elements in the list, the same way you have it during a map transformation.
+Next to the `destination` field nest the element mappings under the `items` field

 ### Input
 ```json